Inside: how to rescue your valuable old photos from magnetic albums

 WHAT CAN HAPPEN TO YOUR OLD PHOTOS

 Older magnetic photo albums have pages that are covered in strips of sticky glue that hold the photos to the pages.
 The pages are then sealed under a sheet of clear plastic made from Mylar or PVC.
 The glue in these older albums is highly acidic over time, it is also aggressive, making it difficult to remove the photos.
-The acid in the glue combined with chemicals in the plastic combine to make these photo albums very destructive for your precious family snapshots and memorabilia.
+The acid in the glue combined with chemicals in the plastic combine to make these albums very destructive for your precious family snapshots and memorabilia.
+With time your family moments, childhood memories and one of a kind life pictures could be lost!

-There are a few ways you can tackle this problem and make sure your old photos will be there for future generations.
+There are a few ways you can tackle this problem and make sure your pictures will be there for future generations.

 - Remove the photos from the old album.